magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 <h2>Overview</h2>

-The gallery widget is used to display product photos on product pages.
+The gallery widget is used to display product images on product pages.
 Gallery implements content area with images organized into preview and thumbnails blocks.
 It uses the <a href="http://fotorama.io/">jQuery Fotorama library</a>

 In addition, integrated Gallery Magnifier can be used to demonstrate images in 100% scaled size in separate dedicated layer, or Gallery Fullscreen mode can be used to navigate the entire full sized photo.